-(c) Contingencies-
+(b) Contingencies

-As of December 31, 2020 and 2019, there are claims against the Institution in ordinary civil and commercial actions, as well as assessments by the tax authorities; however, in opinion of its lawyers, claims filed are considered inadmissible and, in the event of unfavorable resolutions, they would not affect significantly the Institution's financial condition.
-For such purposes, as of December 31, 2020 and 2019, the Institution has weighted the impacts of each one of them and has recorded a reserve for these contentious matters of \$644 and \$630, respectively.
+As of December 31, 2020 and 2019, there are claims against the Group in ordinary civil and commercial actions, as well as assessments by the tax authorities; however, in opinion of its lawyers, claims filed are considered inadmissible and, in the event of unfavorable resolutions, they would not significantly affect the Institution's financial condition.
+For such purposes, as of December 31, 2020 and 2019, the Group has weighted the impacts of each one of them and has recorded a reserve for these contentious matters of \$654 and \$641, respectively.